 Motorcycle Safety Training Program

-All IDOT Cycle Rider Safety Courses in Cook County are administered through Harper College and held at sites across the county.
+All IDOT Cycle Rider Safety Courses for Cook County are administered through Harper College and held at sites across the county.
 There is no charge for any of the courses, however, a refundable $20 deposit is collected at registration.